-There are multiple ways in making fakes of medals.
-Best results have certainly been achieved by the electroplating/-forming process, yet the most widespread technique is still casting.
+There are multiple ways to make fake medals.
+The best results have certainly been achieved by the electroplating/-forming process, yet the most widespread technique is still casting.

 The procedure is very similar to the electroplating process and hence will stumble over the same problems.
-It all begins with taking a mould from the real, original object.
-This can be done with a broad variation of different materials, like clay, plaster or in today's world engineered plastics.
+It all begins with taking a mold from the real, original object.
+This can be done with a broad variation of different materials, like clay, plaster, or, in today's world, engineered plastics.

-After taking the mould melted metal is pored into the mould.
-Due to the nature of molding there are escape channels in order to ensure a complete filling of the mould with the liquid metal.
+After taking the mold, melted metal is poured into the mold.
+Due to the nature of molding, there are escape channels in order to ensure a complete filling of the mold with the liquid metal.
 Those channels cause excess material, which has to be removed from the fake after the cooling process.

 The observant reader will have already discovered the initial two problems of this method:

-a) the fake will only be as good as the mould
+a) The fake will only be as good as the mold

 Besides those two mentioned above the forger has to overcome several other problems which he can not overcome by simply working carefully in his preparation stage as well as detailing the fake after the casting process.